The Clive Richards Foundation

 • Churches and religious institutions

-• Smaller charitable organizations where grants will “make a difference”
+• Smaller charitable organisations where grants will “make a difference”

 • Projects that can leverage additional funding sources